scala-steward-org/scala-steward/docs/faq.md

 Scala Steward signs commits with a PGP key.
 The fingerprint of that key is 774C3674392662AE645C9B8396BDF10FFAB8B6A6 and it can be found at https://keys.openpgp.org/search?q=me@scala-steward.org.

+## How can I change log levels?

+If you want to switch from the standard INFO log level you can call scala steward with `-DLOG_LEVEL=DEBUG` for example: `scala-steward -DLOG_LEVEL=DEBUG  --workspace  "$STEWARD_DIR/workspace" ...`